Anshikasethi/Vrinda-sales-performance-dashboard/README.md

 ## Dataset used:
 -<a href= "https://github.com/Anshikasethi/Vrinda-sales-performance-dashboard/blob/main/Vrinda%20Store%20Data%20Analysis%20(1).xlsx">Vrinda Store Data</a>

-Here’s a more polished, professional version of the questions (KPIs):

 ## Key Performance Indicators (KPIs):
 - Sales vs. Orders: Compare total sales and the number of orders in a combined chart.
 - Monthly Performance: Identify the month with the highest sales and orders.